This document refers to Schleuder version 3.2 To read about older versions of Schleuder please see the older docs.

 - Assign the key with the given fingerprint to the given subscription.
 This variant of this command may only be used by list-admins.

 - Lists all public keys known to the list.
+To see only keys that match a given string, use

 - Import the attachments or the rest of the email-body into the list’s keyring.
 Only ascii-armored keys are supported.